-Table 1 Performance Comparison of Raster Catalog and Seamless Mosaic in ArcGIS 8.1.2
+Table 1 Display Performance Comparison of Raster Catalog and Seamless Mosaic in ArcGIS 8.1.2

-Default setting Raster Catalog Seamless Mosaic

-(display catalog if <= 9 rasters) (single raste er per layer)

-Open connection 2 minutes 3 seconds

-Full extent (Wire frame) 40 seconds 3 seconds

-16000 x 10000 (Wire frame) 16 seconds 1 second

-8000 x 5000 (Wire frame) 14 seconds 1 second

-4000 x 2500 (Wire frame) 14 seconds 1 second

-2000 x 1250 (Wire frame) 13 seconds 1 second

-1000 x 630 (Display data) 2 minutes 1 second
+Default Setting Raster Catalog Seamless Mosaic (display catalog if <= 9 rasters) (single raster per layer) Open connection 2 minutes 3 seconds Full extent (Wire frame) 40 seconds 3 seconds 16,000 x 10,000 (Wire frame) 16 seconds 1 second 8,000 x 5,000 (Wire frame) 14 seconds 1 second 4,000 x 2,500 (Wire frame) 14 seconds 1 second 2,000 x 1,250 (Wire frame) 13 seconds 1 second 1,000 x 630 (Display data) 2 minutes 1 second

+Attribute Table

-Attribute Table The current server implementation of raster in ArcSDE does not support the concept of attribute tables, and ArcGIS cannot extract them from the ArcSDE server.
+The current server implementation of raster in ArcSDE does not support the concept of attribute tables and ArcGIS cannot extract them from the ArcSDE server.
 However, the user can always add attributes to the raster business table and extract the attribute data by writing a customized application.

 Copy/Paste Raster Data Between or Within Database This function is not currently available from within ArcCatalog; however, the user can write a customized application to implement this using ArcObjects.
-This function is available using the SDERASTER command with $-f$ " -1 " argument. mitations of Raster Each individual raster in a raster catalog is an entity in the database with its own business
+This function is available using the SDERASTER command with -f "-1..." argument.

-Limitations of Raster Catalogs in a Database Each individual raster in a raster catalog is an entity in the database with its own business table.
+Limitations of Raster Catalogs by Reference in a Database Each individual raster in a raster catalog by reference is an entity in the database with its own business table.
 If a raster catalog contains many rasters, that means the database has at least that many raster feature classes.
 This will cause performance issues when trying to open the database connection due to the sheer number of layers in the database.